Mercedes to unveil Pullman limo, hybrid C-Class in Geneva

 The new version is designed to allow high-level dignitaries to continue face-to-face discussions thanks to a row of rear-facing seats.

-In April, Reuters reported that Mercedes-Benz was working on a Pullman "state limousine" which is set to cost up to $1 million in its armour-plated version.
+In April, Reuters reported that Mercedes-Benz was working on a Pullman "state limousine" which is set to cost up to $1 million in its armor-plated version.

 The original Pullman had a complex hydraulic suspension that allowed it to hurtle along at high speeds on bad quality roads.

-At the time, Mercedes wanted to show rivals Rolls-Royce and Cadillac it could make a car that was comfortable even at high speeds, a difficult feat for armour-plated vehicles weighing over 3.4 tonnes.
+At the time, Mercedes wanted to show rivals Rolls-Royce and Cadillac it could make a car that was comfortable even at high speeds, a difficult feat for armor-plated vehicles weighing over 3.4 tonnes.

 (Editing by Mark Potter)